 After attending the Summit, participants should be able to:

-- Learn how new organ allocation systems impact transplant opportunities
+- Learn how organ allocation systems and access to living donation impact transplant opportunities

 - Share expert driven insights into controversial issues, emerging techniques and future directions in solid organ transplant

-The information in this activity will be relevant to the needs of practitioners who manage patients with end-stage organ failure, refer patients for transplantation, and participate in the care of patients after transplantation.
-Specifically, the curriculum is designed to meet the needs of adult and pediatric surgeons, anesthesiologists, cardiologists, pulmonologists, nephrologists, hepatologists, advanced practitioners, transplant coordinators, nurses and pharmacists.
+The information in this activity will be relevant to the needs of professionals who manage patients with end-stage organ failure, refer patients for transplantation, and participate in the care of patients after transplantation.
+Specifically, the curriculum is designed to meet the needs of adult and pediatric surgeons, anesthesiologists, cardiologists, pulmonologists, nephrologists, hepatologists, gastroenterologists, primary care providers, advanced practitioners, transplant coordinators, nurses and pharmacists.

 In support of improving patient care, the Duke University Health System Department of Clinical Education and Professional Development is accredited by the Accreditation Council for Continuing Medical Education (ACCME), the Accreditation Council for Pharmacy Education (ACPE), and the American Nurses Credentialing Center (ANCC) to provide continuing education for the health care team